Close

 close up of a Travel restrictors are typically found on sliding sash windows.

 Travel restrictors are typically found on sliding sash windows.
-Positioned on the sash, they limit the opening of the sash and are often seen as an ideal child safety device.
+Positioned on the sash, they limit its opening and are often used as an aid to child safety.

 Trickle vents